overte-org/overte-website-sphinx/source/index.rst

 UI Rework
 """""""""

 Our current UI is a mix of different themes, design philosophies, and programming languages (https://github.com/orgs/overte-org/projects/8).
-Specifcally our Create app could use some improvement (https://github.com/overte-org/overte/issues/1145).
+Specifically our Create app could use some improvement (https://github.com/overte-org/overte/issues/1145).

 * Framework for default QML applications